ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 Set the maximum value of fire service budget.

 **Minimum trucks waiting**\
-Set the minimum number of trucks waiting in each of the fire stations or disaster response buildings.
+Set the minimum number of trucks waiting in each of the fire stations.

+*Note*\
+Mod is trying to set the budget value so that there is at least one truck and one helicopter waiting in each of disaster response buildings, and at least one fire helicopter waiting in each of the heli depot.

 ### Road maintenance and snow dumps